LaraibAhmad/Lip-Reading/README.md

+Lip Motion to Text Conversion
-This project's objective is to read the motion of lips and generate text from lip motion.
-This project is solely based on lip motion.
-I have implemented this project using two methods:
+This project aims to interpret lip movements and generate corresponding text solely based on lip motion.
+It has been implemented using two distinct methods:

-An overview you can find in 3rd_Sem_Presentation_Md_Laraib_Ahmad.pdf More detail will be published further
-Method 1:
+Method 1: Geometric Approach
-Geometrically, The lip sequences are converted into text.
-The code is in project.ipynb file.
-This is my own research.
-For metho 1 i used custom based dataset which is created by me.
-Method 2:
-Sentence interpretation by lip movement by using Deep Learning.
-The code is in lip_reading_sentences.ipynb file.
-The Grip Corpus Dataset is used for method second.
+Lip sequences are analyzed geometrically and converted into text.
+This approach is based on my own research, utilizing a custom dataset that I personally created.
+The implementation details can be found in project.ipynb.

+Method 2: Deep Learning-Based Sentence Interpretation This method leverages deep learning to interpret full sentences from lip movements.
+The GRIP Corpus Dataset is used for training and evaluation.
+The corresponding implementation is documented in lip_reading_sentences.ipynb.

+A high-level overview of this project is available in 3rd_Sem_Presentation_Md_Laraib_Ahmad.pdf